 Dicing and Grating your Ginger

 We also add two teaspoons of freshly grated ginger.
-This helps give an even distribution of ginger’s zing.
+The grated ginger helps give an even distribution of ginger's zing.
 If you have some ginger root, just remove a bit of the skin and use your grater to get just enough.
 It should add up to two teaspoons.

 Sifting Dry Ingredients